mitmedialab/virtualize/README.md

 source ./activate
 ```

-Here is a handy function you can add to your `.zshrc` if you are using `zsh` (which is now the default on newer macs).
+Finally, here is a handy function you can add to your `.zshrc` if you are using `zsh` (which is now the default on newer macs).
 It checks for `activate` scripts whenever you `cd` into a directory and automatically activates the project for you.
 It helps to not have to remember `source ./activate` everytime you open a new shell.
 ```
 function chpwd() {
     if [[ ! $VIRTUALIZE_ROOT && ! $VIRTUAL_ENV && ! $check_for_activate ]]; then